66daysofdata/Resources/Data Analyst/README.md

   - Tableau
   - Power BI
  - Excel
- - Programming Languages such as:
+ - Programming in Languages such as:
    - Python
    - R
  - Other tools:
   - Apache Spark
   - RapidMiner